 The Bar: The bar at Pusser’s is a lively spot for a late-night cocktail.
 More often than not, guests will spill out onto the landing to enjoy their beverages by the water.

-The Spa and Recreational Facilities: The Annapolis Waterfront Hotel has a small, but fully furnished fitness center on the top floor.
+The Spa and Recreational Facilities: Within the hotel, there is a small, but fully furnished fitness center on the top floor.
 Guests can hit the treadmill or use the weight machine to work out.

 We’re light sleepers.
 Our room overlooked the water and the bar.
 At one point, we looked out the window of our room and could see several hundred people drinking, dancing, and partying on the dock immediately below our window with a live band playing.
 And we couldn’t hear any of it.
 Needless to say, we slept like babies.